Engelbert of Admont

 Engelbert (c.
 1250 – 12 May 1331) was Abbot of the Benedictine monastery of Admont in Styria.

 Life

-He was born of noble parents at Volkersdorf in Styria, and entered the monastery of Admont about 1267.
+He was born of noble parents at Wolkersdorf im Weinviertel, and entered the monastery of Admont about 1267.
 Four years later he was sent to Prague to study grammar and logic.
 After devoting himself for two years to these studies he spent nine years at the University of Padua studying philosophy and theology.

 In 1297 he was elected Abbot of Admont, and after ruling thirty years he resigned this dignity when he was almost eighty years old, in order to spend the remainder of his life in prayer and study.
 Engelbert was one of the most learned men of his times, and there was scarcely any branch of knowledge to which his versatile pen did not contribute its share.

 Works

-His literary productions include works on moral and dogmatic theology, philosophy, history, political science, Holy Scripture, the natural sciences, pedagogy, and music.
+His literary productions include works on moral and dogmatic theology, philosophy, history, political science, the Bible, the natural sciences, pedagogy, and music.